How to Use Machine Learning for Customer Segmentation

 Image by the Author: Why Use Machine Learning to Segment Customer

-One of the biggest is that machine learning can sort through large volumes of data to look for patterns and find hidden insights.
-It can examine every aspect of a customer's experience with a company or brand.
+Machine learning techniques can sort through large volumes of data to look for patterns and find hidden insights.
+Machine learning can examine every aspect of a customer's experience.
 These might be purchasing histories, demographic details, or any other data points that can be collected on an individual or group level.

-Through this process, data scientists can help companies answer questions like
+Through this process, data scientists and data analysts can help companies answer questions like:

 • Who are the most valuable customers?